BBC controversies: 2021: Coverage of the death of Prince Philip

-2021: Princess of Wales interview
+2021: Martin Bashir accused of lying to gain his 1995 interview with Diana, Princess of Wales

-In 2021, accusations were made that former BBC interviewer Martin Bashir had lied to gain his 1995 interview with Diana, Princess of Wales.
-Both of Diana's sons, Prince William and Prince Harry, released statements condemning Bashir and saying his practices were unethical.
-Scotland Yard said that they would assess what had happened to see if a criminal investigation was needed.
-As a result of the controversy, Lord Hall, former BBC director general resigned as the Chairman of the National Gallery.
+In 2021, accusations were made that Martin Bashir, a former interviewer for the BBC programme Panorama, had lied to gain his 1995 interview with Diana, Princess of Wales.
+Both of Diana's sons, Prince William and Prince Harry, released statements condemning Bashir and calling his practices unethical.
+Scotland Yard stated that it would assess what had happened to see whether a criminal investigation was needed.
+As a result of the controversy, the former BBC director general Lord Hall resigned as the chairman of the National Gallery.

 2021: Tala Halawa controversy

-In May 2021, the media reported that Tala Halawa, who joined the BBC in 2017 and was reporting on the Israeli-Palestinian conflict, had posted anti-Israel and anti-Semitic tweets in 2014.
+In May 2021, the media reported that Tala Halawa, who joined the BBC in 2017 and was reporting on the Israeli–Palestinian conflict, had posted anti-Israel and anti-Semitic tweets in 2014.
 Among her postings, Halawa had tweeted "#Hitler was right" and "Zionists can't get enough of our blood".
-As Halawa was reporting on the 2021 Israeli-Palestinian Crisis, doubts about her credibility as a neutral and objective reporter were raised.
+As Halawa was reporting on the 2021 Israeli–Palestinian Crisis, doubts about her credibility as a neutral and objective reporter were raised.
 In June 2021, the BBC announced that Halawa no longer worked for the BBC without providing further details.
 Halawa later issued a written statement, in which she blamed her dismissal on "external pro-Israel interest groups," and "pro-Israel censorship campaigns", and said that she had been dismissed due to the desire to "eliminate Palestinians from public life."
-She also said in the statement that she had been targeted by “pro-Israel groups” because she had “recently published a video report for the corporation about celebrities being criticized trolled and canceled for supporting Palestinian self-determination”.
+She also said in the statement that she had been targeted by "pro-Israel groups" because she had "recently published a video report for the corporation about celebrities being criticized trolled and canceled for supporting Palestinian self-determination".